Artedys/Re-InsurBank-ARTedyX-DAO/README.md

 # Re-InsurBank-ARTedyX-DAO
-Democratizing Access for  small equity holders to DEX and CEX CAT bond to Catastrophe Bonds Traditionally Exclusive to Institutional Buyers.
+Democratizing access for small equity holders to DEX and CEX catastrophe bonds, which have traditionally been exclusive to institutional buyers

 # 1/ Without satellites data